 Vaginal lactobacillus bacteria are normally protective against yeast infection or bad bacteria associated with bacterial vaginosis.
 Only the "overgrowth" of these lactobacillus bacteria may cause harm.
 The ideal treatment strategy for relieving CV should not completely wipe out these protective vaginal lactobacillus bacteria.
 It should just limit their "overgrowth" to avoid causing harm.
 Therefore, using baking soda to treat CV is not an ideal strategy.
 It can be easily overused to cause unintended consequences.

 When the vagina loses the natural protection offered by lactobacillus bacteria, yeast infection, and/or bacterial vaginosis (BV) may occur.
-The result can be worse than CV itself, because without the lactobacillus protection, the vagina is more susceptible to some more serious infections, like HIV.
+The result can be worse than CV itself, because without the lactobacillus protection, the vagina is more susceptible to some more serious infections, like sexually transmitted infections including HIV.

 NeuEve CV-Ease works differently from baking soda or antibiotic cream.
 CV-Ease provides a milder buffer to neutralize lactic acid produced by CV.
 It also partially suppresses the overgrowth of the vaginal Lactobacillus bacteria.
 It just reduces the number of the Lactobacillus bacteria from overly dominant to moderately dominant.
 It does not eliminate lactobacilli, thereby restoring the balance of the normal vaginal microbiome.
 Additionally, it does not use antiseptic ingredients like baking soda. it uses all natural, food-grade ingredients and is safe.